 - easier to eat in 1 bite, so less crumbs fall

-- You can squeeze more cookies on 1 tray so fewer baking trays needed
+- You can squeeze more cookies on 1 tray so fewer baking trays str needed

-If you run out of walnuts, as I sometimes forget to leave some aside, you can sprinkle some sesame seeds (white or black) on each cookie instead, then press gently with your finger to make sure the seeds are won't fall off.
+If you run out of walnuts, you can sprinkle some sesame seeds (white or black sesame both work) on each (glazed) cookie instead, then press gently with your finger to make sure the seeds are won't fall off.